ExpediaDotCom/EchoX3/README.md

 		// Use the value of foo
 <p><b>Figure 7 Simple application using cache</b></p>

 After a flush, every call will go to the backend and risks overloading it.
-To avoid this load spike on the backend, Trellis supports a soft-flush.
+To avoid this load spike on the backend, **EchoX3** supports a soft-flush.
 The flush is spread over N milli-seconds.
 The client API for flush takes the parameter flushDurationMS.
-On each server, Trellis utilizes a linear function to distribute the flush time of each object over the flush duration.
-Trellis then immediately tells each object at which time it should flush itself.
+On each server, **EchoX3** utilizes a linear function to distribute the flush time of each object over the flush duration. **EchoX3** then immediately tells each object at which time it should flush itself.
 It is the responsibility of the object to determine based on its own semantics how it wants to proceed.

 In the case of SimpleCache or SmartCache, this is straight forward as the read and write times can be adjusted to ensure the object does not live beyond the scheduled flush time.
 For each other class of object, the details may be different, up to and including some object that will ignore the call and some object that will ignore the parameter timeFlushMS and flush themselves immediately.
 That part belongs to the owner (writer/coder) of the object.

 ![Figure 8](https://cloud.githubusercontent.com/assets/7895210/8338050/4bf44db8-1a63-11e5-912b-1093ad150378.jpg)
 <p><b>Figure 8 Adjusting read/write time for soft flush in SimpleCache and SmartCache</b></p>

-##void doMaintenance(int memoryLevelPercent)
+###void doMaintenance(int memoryLevelPercent)
 The method doMaintenance is where the object cleans itself.
 In the case of a SmartCache, it will go through each of its item and delete (nullify) each expired item.

 The parameter memoryLevelPercent indicates the level of memory pressure under which the system is currently operating.
 In other words, this is the percent of normal memory the application should use.
 When the number is below 100, a well-behaved application should reduce its memory requirement.